-The President of the University has delegated the responsibility of CHS student conduct to the Vice President for Student Services, managed through the Assistant/Associate Dean of Students for the College of Health Sciences.
+The President of the University has delegated the responsibility of CHS student conduct to the Vice President for Student Services, managed through the Office of the Dean for the College of Health Sciences.
 This position is charged with the responsibility for student conduct and student discipline.
-The CHS Assistant/Associate Dean of Students' responsibility for student conduct includes:
+The Office of the Dean for the College of Health Sciences' responsibility for student conduct includes: